cylc/cylc-admin/docs/proposal-rose-suite-run.md

 * Automatic variables.
 * Add simple command to remove installed locations on demand.

+### Suite Validation

+The `rose suite-run` command calls `cylc validate --strict` by default.
+Automatic suite validation should become the default behaviour for `cylc run` and `cylc reload`.
+Things to consider:
+* Is the *strict* mode necessary by default?
+* `rose suite-run` does not currently validate Rose items.
+This should be changed to ensure that all aspects of the suite are validated uniformly.

 ### Rationalise Suite Start Up Commands

 This is raised in [#1030](https://github.com/cylc/cylc/issues/1030).
 Consider